 - Emotions.
 What are emotions, and what role do they play in thinking?

-- Mental illness.
-What are mental illnesses, and how are psychological and neural processes relevant to their explanation and treatment?
+- Mental disorder.
+What are mental disorders, and how are psychological and neural processes relevant to their explanation and treatment?

 - Perception and reality.
 How do minds/brains form and evaluate representations of the external world?

 - Social science.
 How do explanations of the operations of minds interact with explanations of the operations of groups and societies?